yuliavydra/TEST1/README.md

 [user stories](), wireframes and mockups and defined what was to be accomplished in each sprint or put into the product backlog for
 the next iteration.

->k.Created a prototype that works on multiple devices, and presents a responsive design
+>k.
+Created a prototype that works on multiple devices, and presents a responsive design

 Informatix’ prototype works on multiple devices including desktops, laptops, android and iOS phones and tablets.
 Our team developed
 [mock-ups]() that reflected responsive design for multiple devices.
 We conducted usability testing on various devices to ensure its ease of use and design for both Windows or iOS platforms and we tested the prototype in Internet Explorer (IE), Google Chrome, Firefox and Safari.
 Quality Assurance and Usability testing of the desktop and mobile versions of the prototype was also conducted concurrently, using both iOS and Android devices of various screen sizes and models.

 ###Technology

->l.Used at least five (5) modern and open-source technologies
+>l.
+Used at least five (5) modern and open-source technologies

 We used following open source modern technologies: